 Driver Power reliability rating: 96.98%

-It's surprising to see two generations of the same model in the top three, but the tech in the Prius has been around since 1998 and it has proved to be incredibly reliable in that time.
+It's unusual to see two generations of the same model so close together in any Top 10, but the Prius has a proven reliability record and is covered for 100,000 miles under warranty for peace of mind.
 Early models are still going strong, which should go a long way to allay fears over the resilience of the batteries.
 There’s also a great warranty, which covers the mechanicals for five years or 100,000 miles, the powertrain for five years and the battery for eight.

 Driver Power reliability rating: 96.90%